Fluorenol

 Fluorenol, also known as hydrafinil, is an alcohol derivative of fluorene.
 In the most significant isomer, fluoren-9-ol or 9-hydroxyfluorene, the hydroxy group is located on the bridging carbon between the two benzene rings.
-Hydroxyfluorene can be converted to fluorenone by oxidation.
+Hydroxyfluorene can be converted to fluorenone by oxidants.
 It is a white-cream colored solid at room temperature.

 Toxicity

 Fluorenol is toxic to aquatic organisms including algae, bacteria, and crustaceans.
-Fluorenol was patented as an insecticide in 1939, and is an algaecide against the green algae Dunaliella bioculata.
+Fluorenol was patented as an insecticide in 1939, and is an algaecide against the green algae genera Dunaliella.

-Its toxicity and carcinogenicity in humans are unknown.
+Toxicity and carcinogenicity in humans are unknown.

 Mechanism of action

 The mechanism of action of fluorenol is unknown.

 The lipophilicity of fluorenol (LogP 2.4) is higher than that of drugs like modafinil (LogP 1.7) and amphetamine (LogP 1.8), suggesting that it may penetrate the blood brain barrier more readily.

 Eugeroic

 A study published by Cephalon describing research to develop a successor to the eugeroic modafinil reported that the corresponding fluorenol derivative was 39% more effective than modafinil at keeping mice awake over a 4-hour period.
 However, after further investigation it was determined that the eugeroic activity of the fluorenol analog was likely due to an active metabolite, which they identify as fluorenol itself.
 Fluorenol is a weak dopamine reuptake inhibitor with an IC_{50} of 9 μM, notably 59% weaker than modafinil (IC_{50} = 3.70 μM), potentially making it even less liable for addiction.
 It also showed no affinity for cytochrome P450 2C19, unlike modafinil.

-There is no evidence (binding assays, occupancy, predicted structure) to suggest that fluorenol acts as a 5-HT_{6} antagonist, contrary to some popular claims.
+There is no evidence (binding assays, occupancy, predicted structure) to suggest that fluorenol acts on serotonin receptors, contrary to some popular claims.